 According to some experts, the US economy is set to take an upturn, which is fantastic news.
 However, homeowners could be facing a rise in their home insurance premiums due to last year’s catastrophic weather is some parts of the country, such as hurricanes, floods and wildfires.
-Over in the UK a similar trend is occurring, but rather than extreme weather it’s fraudulent claims that are pushing up premiums.
+Over in the UK a similar trend is occurring, but instead of extreme weather it’s fraudulent claims that are pushing up premiums.

 Fortunately, you don’t have to stand by helplessly and watch your insurance skyrocket.
 There are some actions that you can take to retain as much money in your pocket as possible.

 Start with the practical things, such as fitting smoke alarms if you have none in your home – be sure to test them on a regular basis, too.
 It’s hard to believe something so cheap and easy can save you so much money in the long run.
 Similarly, make sure you have quality locks fitted to doors and windows to keep intruders out.
 Furthermore, having a burglar alarm fitted will not only act as a deterrent, it will also do wonders for your peace of mind.